Texas Association of Private and Parochial Schools: Controversies

+Muslim and Jewish schools

 In 2004, Darul Arqam, a Muslim school in Houston, submitted an application to join TAPPS.
 Khaled Katbi, who represented the school, had a meeting with TAPPS on November 4, 2004, and did not report any unusual questions.
 However the school subsequently received a letter which included a questionnaire with "Why do you wish to join an organization whose membership is basically in total disagreement with your religious beliefs?" and "Why do you think that the current member schools of TAPPS will not be biased against your school, based on the fundamental difference in your religion and Christianity, since about 90% of TAPPS schools embrace Christianity?"
 In response the American Civil Liberties Union of Texas stated that TAPPS should be investigated.

 In 2010, Iman Academy Southwest, another Muslim school in Houston, submitted an application to join TAPPS.
 TAPPS responded by asking Iman to complete a questionnaire with questions like "Historically, there is nothing in the Koran that fully embraces Christianity or Judaism in the way a Christian and/or a Jew understands his religion.
 Why, then, are you interested in joining an association whose basic beliefs your religion condemns?"
 Iman Academy SW did not fill out the questionnaire and the attached application, and TAPPS denied Iman SW admission into the league.
 Iman SW did not appeal the decision.
+As of 2024, the Islamic private school Brighter Horizons Academy is a full member of TAPPS, competing in TAPPS 5A.

 In 2012, TAPPS came under harsh criticism after it refused to reschedule a semifinals basketball game scheduled for 9 p.m. on Friday March 2 despite the fact that Robert M. Beren Academy, an Orthodox Jewish school, asked that its players not play on Jewish Sabbath.
 The school had won the regional championship to advance for their first trip to the semi-finals.
-An appeal was made by Beren academy but denied by TAPPS under its bylaws set in the 1970s.
+An appeal was made by Beren Academy but denied by TAPPS under its bylaws set in the 1970s.
 TAPPS received legal pressure and pressure from Mayor Annise Parker of Houston as well as hundreds of letters.
 TAPPS eventually relented and allowed the game to be rescheduled under this pressure.

 The controversies with the Muslim schools and Beren drew attention to the point where the Texas Catholic Conference called for a review of the association.